sprintertech/sprinter-sdk/docs/docs/03-sdk/04-methods-reference/bridge/bridgeAndCall.md

             - `contractAddress`: The contract address on the destination chain.
             - `callData`: The data to interact with the contract, in hex format.
             - `gasLimit`: The maximum amount of gas to use for the contract call.
-            - `recipient`: The recipient address for the native asset transfer.
         - **Token Contract Call**:
             - `contractAddress`: The contract address on the destination chain.
             - `callData`: The data to interact with the contract, in hex format.
             - `gasLimit`: The maximum amount of gas to use for the contract call.
             - `outputTokenAddress?`: *(Optional)* The token address where tokens will be sent after the contract call.
             - `approvalAddress?`: *(Optional)* The contract address that requires approval to transfer tokens (e.g., for `transferFrom`).
+    - `recipient?`: *(Optional)* The address of the recipient of any leftover tokens.
     - `sourceChains?`: *(Optional)* An array of source chain IDs to be considered for the bridge.
 If omitted, Sprinter will use all available chains for the solution.
+    - `threshold?`: *(Optional)* The minimum amount of tokens required to trigger the bridging solution.
+If not met, the bridge solution will not proceed.
 - `fetchOptions?`: *(Optional)* An object containing `baseUrl` to override the default API endpoint for this request.

 import HowToCallData from "../_how-to-calldata.md"